Listen To Bedrock

 Most of our volunteers spend two to four hours a week volunteering at Bedrock Radio.

-Some maybe visiting the wards to collect requests and tune patients in, others maybe doing admin or technical work, or producing content for later broadcast (I.e interviews, news, events)
+You could be visiting the wards, talking to patients and staff, collecting requests and checking on our radios.
+Others maybe doing admin or technical work such as producing content for later broadcast (I.e interviews, news, events)

 Hosting A Show:

-If you take on a radio show, you will need to commit to the scheduled times.
+If you take on a radio show, you need to make the commitment to the agreed scheduled times.

 Fundraising:

-All volunteers are encouraged to get involved with fundraising throughout the year, it’s how to raise money to stay on-air – This could be helping sell tickets for our quiz night, or getting some friends to a live music evening.
-Or helping sell raffle tickets and playing our lottery.
+All volunteers are encouraged to get involved with fundraising throughout the year, it’s how to raise money to stay on-air.
+This could be helping sell tickets for our quiz night, or getting some friends to a live music evening.
+Or helping sell raffle tickets, playing our lottery or hosting a roadshow.

-It can take 3 to 4 months to completely process a volunteer, this is fully depending on availability of our volunteers and yourself.
+It can take 3 to 4 months to complete the process, this is dependent on availability of our volunteers and yourself.

 Here’s an overview of the process that volunteers go through;